 Wireless router equipment

-The size and age of your Wi-Fi equipment is very important.
+The size and age of your Wi-Fi equipment are very important.
 Smaller homes and apartments should have no issues with a single wireless router to give sufficient internet access.

 Consider using a router that provides wireless 802.11ac and dual-band support capabilities for the best wireless internet speeds.
 Also, older routers that are over 3 years old could be worn or provide weaker coverage.